tn-aixpa/datiprotezione/docs/howto/log_artifacts.md

     handler="src.convert-list:convert_list"
 )
 ```
-The function represent a Python operation and may be invoked directly locally or on the cluster.
-The artifacts will be registered in side the project contexts.
+The function represents a Python operation and may be invoked directly locally or on the cluster.
+It will read the list of metadata and fetch the actual dataset using corresponding link.
+The dataset will be registered in side the project contexts as artifacts.